usdot-fhwa-stol/WxDE/README.md

 # Version History and Retention

-**Status:** This project is in the release phase.
+**Status:** This project is in the release phase

 **Release Frequency:** This project currently has no plans for updates

 **Release History: See [CHANGELOG.md](CHANGELOG.md)**

-**Retention:** This project will remain publicly accessible for the foreseeable future.
+**Retention:** This project will remain publicly accessible for the foreseeable future

 # License